-What Is The 23andMe Turnaround Time For DNA Results In 2021?
+What Is The 23andMe Turnaround Time For DNA Results?

 Because people are posting kits from Europe, Australia, and Canada, I’m not including the mailing transit time in this article.